Matacs/odoo/README.md

 [...](https://www.odoo.com/)

-Odoo Apps can be used as stand-alone applications, but they also integrate seamlessly so you get a full-featured [Open Source ERP](https://www.odoo.com) when you install several Apps.
+Odoo Apps can be used as stand-alone applications, but they also integrate seamlessly so you get a full-featured [Open Source ERP](https://www.odoo.com) when you install several apps.

 ## Getting started with Odoo